How to proceed if the tenant does not pay? Landlord’s rights and obligations

 Terminate the tenancy agreement with three months’ notice

-The notice of termination must contain:
+The notice of termination of tenancy must include:

 • Why you are giving the notice.